-Adjustments to the collimation of the telescope can be made by turning the collimation adjustment knobs located at the rear of the optical tube (Figure 12).
+Adjustments to the collimation of the telescope can be made by turning the collimation adjustment knobs located at the rear of the optical tube.
 First loosen the three Phillips head screws on the rear cell of the tube.
-Turn each collimation knob, one at a time, until the reflected image of the collimating cap's dot in the secondary mirror is centered in the primary mirror center mark ring.
+Turn each collimation knobs, one at a time, until the reflected image of your eye in the secondary mirror is centered in the primary mirror.
 Once the telescope is collimated, tighten the Phillips head screws until you feel a slight resistance.
-Do not over tighten the screws.
+Do not over tighten the screw.